axelmierczuk/sportyfin/README.md

 streamed events and watch straight from Jellyfin.
 Sportyfin also generates meta-data that is used in Jellyfin to provide a great viewing experience.

-Currently, Sportyfin supports NBA, NHL, NFL and English football livestreams, but we plan to support other leagues in the future.
+Currently, Sportyfin supports NBA, NHL, NFL and Premier League livestreams, but we plan to support other leagues in the future.

 ## Installation